protomaps/PMTiles/spec/v3/spec.md

 #### Internal Compression (IC)

-The Internal Compression is a 1-byte field specifying the compression of the root directory, meta data as well as all leaf directories.
+The Internal Compression is a 1-byte field specifying the compression of the root directory, metadata as well as all leaf directories.

 The encoding of this field is described in [chapter 3.3](#33-compression).